-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.

-- (2) In complying with subregulation (1), a manufacturer or first supplier of dangerous goods may label inner packaging in accordance with the GHS. - (3) In the case of C1 combustible liquids or goods too dangerous to be transported, a manufacturer or first supplier must, before supplying the dangerous goods to any person, ensure that the liquids or goods are packed in packaging that is clearly marked with the name of the liquids or goods.
+- 1 Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act. - 2 The definition of packaging in regulation 5 of the Dangerous Goods (Transport by Road or Rail) Regulations 2018 includes inner packaging. - (2) In the case of C1 combustible liquids or goods too dangerous to be transported, a manufacturer or first supplier, before supplying the dangerous goods to any person, must ensure that the liquids or goods are packed in packaging that is clearly marked with the name of the liquids or goods.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.